leohx2/CS50s_Web/FinalProject/finalproject/README.md

 ## Aditional information:

 Please if you change the screen size from mobile to desktop (vice versa) you need to reload the page to work properly.
+Also, if you need the 404 to work properly set DEBUG = False and run the project like `manage.py runserver --insecure` here you have a better explanation for that -> [Stackoverflow](https://stackoverflow.com/questions/5836674/why-does-debug-false-setting-make-my-django-static-files-access-fail)